Chapter 17 Part 1

 They could hardly make it easier.
 This ticket machine in Lisbon, Portugal allows you to buy tickets for 4 types of trains, Alfa Pendular, InterCity, InterRegional, and Regional using your VISA credit or debit card.
 Sometimes American credit cards do not work in machines like this.
 The tactile screen also allows you to get schedules and learn when the next few trains depart.
 If you don't read Portuguese press the Union Jack for English or the tricolore for French.
 Click on the picture to see it in greater detail.

 Better than a pocketful of tickets is one of the rail passes.
 These take one of several forms.
 The best known and most useful is the Eurail Pass, now called Eurail Global Pass.
 It is not exactly "global" but they can call it what they want I guess.

-Eurail Pass is a joint project of the national rail companies of 24 countries in Europe.
-Here is the list for 2013:
+Eurail Pass is a joint project of the national rail companies two dozen countries in Europe.
+Here is the list: